fmacia/docker-backups/README.md

 ### For PostgreSQL:

 - POSTGRES_DB: The database name
+- POSTGRES_USER: The postgres user (defaults to "postgres" if not set)

 Note: The script assumes the container runs with the default user (postgres)